joshua-figueroa/amazon-clone/README.md

 ### Deployment

 This web application is hosted on Google Firebase.
-Check it out here 👉🏽 [Netflix Clone](https://clone-b70cc.firebaseapp.com/)
+Check it out here 👉🏽 [Amazon Clone](https://clone-b70cc.firebaseapp.com/)